protontypes/open-sustainable-technology/README.md

 - [osiris](https://github.com/JGCRI/osiris) - A R package to process climate impacts on agricultural yields for the Global Change Analysis Model.
 - [PoPS](https://github.com/ncsu-landscape-dynamics/rpops) - This is the R package for simulating spread of pests and pathogens.
 - [DiCRA](https://github.com/undpindia/dicra) - Provides open access to key geospatial datasets pertinent to climate resilient agriculture.
-- [OpenOlitor](https://github.com/OpenOlitor/openolitor-server) - Administration platform for Community Supported Agriculture and for direct selling farming projects based on a subscription model
+- [OpenOlitor](https://github.com/OpenOlitor/openolitor-server) - Administration platform for Community Supported Agriculture and for direct selling farming projects based on a subscription model.